 There's a concept in change management research that's so obvious it shouldn't need to be stated: projects with excellent change management are up to seven times more likely to succeed (Prosci).
 The way you introduce something matters more than what you introduce.

-Start by connecting.
+Connect.
 Plug into the workflow that already exists.
 The Excel model, the emailed report, the homegrown tracker.
 Don't ask anyone to stop what they're doing.
-Start where the work actually happens.
+Start where the work happens.

-A 2023 NBER study by Brynjolfsson, Li, and Raymond found that when AI was trained on top-performing customer service agents' interactions — capturing their tacit expertise — it boosted novice productivity by 34%.
-Workers with two months of experience performed as well as those with six months.
-The AI didn't replace the experts.
-It mirrored their judgment and made it available to everyone.
+A 2023 NBER study by Brynjolfsson, Li, and Raymond looked at customer-service teams that gave AI access to their top performers' interactions.
+Novice productivity jumped 34%.
+Workers with two months of experience matched the output of those with six.
+The AI mirrored how the team's best work was already happening and made it available to everyone.

 The reframe

-The next time someone tells you to get off Excel, or that your data needs to be clean before AI can help, or that your workarounds need to be eliminated — consider the possibility that your workarounds are the smartest thing in the building.
-They're telling you exactly where the real work happens and what your "proper" tools got wrong.
+The next time someone tells you to get off Excel, or that your data needs to be clean before AI can touch it, or that your workarounds need to be eliminated, consider the possibility that your workarounds are the smartest thing in the building.
+They show you where the real work happens, and what the official systems missed.